-In this stage a person is unwilling or unable to accept the loss.
-She does not want to talk about the loss and often does not realize that the loss has occurred.
-In this stage of grief the individual feels numb and not herself.
+- Denial – In this stage, a person is unwilling or unable to accept the loss.
+She does not want to talk about the loss and rarely realizes that the loss has occurred.
+In this stage of grief, the individual feels numb and not herself.
 During this stage, someone may cry, become enraged, or be overly critical or sarcastic.
 In this stage a person`s usual behavior and emotions may be magnified.

 - Anger – When the individual recognizes that denial cannot continue, she may become frustrated, especially at people close to them.
 “Why me?
 It’s not fair!” and “Why would this happen?” are common thoughts.

 - Bargaining – In this stage, he attempts to gain control of an often uncontrollable situation.
 This stage is a series of “If only…” statements.
 He may “make a deal with a higher power” to delay the pain or change the outcome.